'They went on to have three sons, Mark in 1968 and twins Jason and Darren in 1972.'

-Peterborough United send their condolences to Darren Ferguson and his family as Lady Cathy Ferguson passes away
+The football world send their condolences to Peterborough United manager Darren Ferguson and his family as Lady Cathy Ferguson passes away

 Lady Cathy and Sir Alex met when the United manager was 23 in 1964 and they were married two years later.
 They had been married for 57 years.
 They went on to have three sons, Mark in 1968 and twins Jason and Darren in 1972.